josch14/double-descent/README.md

 # Analyzing the Double Descent Phenomenon for FCNNs
-Analyzing the Double Descent Phenomenon for Fully Connected Neural Networks (Projekt Neuroinformatik @ University of Ulm).
-Have a look at the full report [here](/report.pdf).
+Analyzing the Double Descent Phenomenon for Fully Connected Neural Networks (Project @ University of Ulm).
+Have a look at the full [report](/report.pdf).

 ## Abstract
 The double descent risk curve was proposed by Belkin et al. (*Reconciling Modern